theninthfoundry/Veri.fy/README.md

-# 🌌 VERI.fy — BehaviorOS for Autonomous Agent Systems
+# 🌌 VERI. — BehaviorOS for Autonomous Agent Systems

 > **The enterprise system of record and CI/CD quality gate for agentic workflows.
 Reconstruct, prove, contract, and version autonomous agent behavior.**